 Mexican production facilities have been used by U.S. companies to produce goods for decades.
 While many consumers are familiar with automotive or aerospace manufacturing in Mexico, certain audiences might be surprised to hear the country is a preferred choice for the modern medical manufacturing industry.

-Mexico holds benefits for many different types of production and the Qmed said medical device manufacturers can find particular advantages not present in other offshore options.
+Mexico holds benefits for many different types of production.
+Qmed.com said medical device manufacturers can find particular advantages not present in other offshore options.
 These qualities should promote consistent growth over the next few years and beyond - provided companies know how to make the most of opportunities.

 Medical device manufacturers can benefit from similar consolidation of resources.
 Manufacturing communities in the country specialize in detailed assembly, like medical equipment and surgical tools.
 These industrial parks take control of transport and delivery, manage facilities and help companies save money on import and export.